-OTP via SMS inherently harbors some risk – the SMS message can by intercepted by hackers and thus provide them with the passcode they need to compromise an account.
-NIST (National Institute of Standards and Technology) has recommend that SMS be removed as a two-factor authentication method noting while 2FA with SMS is more secure than just a password by itself, it’s still not good enough.
+OTP via SMS inherently harbors some risk.
+The SMS message can be intercepted by hackers and thus provide them with the passcode they need to compromise an account.
+NIST (National Institute of Standards and Technology) recommends that SMS be removed as a two-factor authentication method.
+NIST also notes that while 2FA with SMS is more secure than just a password by itself, it’s still not good enough.
 And because of the risks, NIST is discouraging the use of SMS as an ‘out of band authenticator’ — a method for delivering a one-time passcode for multi-factor authentication.

 Cyber-criminals gain access to an SMS message in a couple of ways:

-- Endpoint compromise: A malicious app is placed on the user’s endpoint device (smart phone) by the bad actor and the app is able to read an out-of-band secret sent via SMS.
+- Endpoint compromise: A bad actor installs a malicious app on the user’s endpoint device (smartphone).
+This app can read an out-of-band secret sent via SMS.
 The bad actor then uses the compromised secret passcode to authenticate and get access.

-- Social engineering: An out of band secret sent via SMS is received by an attacker who has convinced the mobile operator to redirect the victim’s mobile phone number to the attacker.
+- Social engineering: An out of band secret sent via SMS is received by an attacker.
+The attacker previously convinced the mobile operator to redirect the victim’s mobile phone number to the attacker.
 The bad actor again uses the compromised passcode to authenticate and gain access.

-In each of these instances, the security in place does not provide enough visibility to truly verify the identity of the individual utilizing the passcode and requesting access to resources.
+In each of these instances, the security in place does not provide enough visibility to truly verify the identity of the individual utilizing the passcode and requesting access.
 Passwordless authentication overcomes the visibility issue by leveraging advances in identity security technology to validate and verify users requesting access to resources.

 Getting Started with Passwordless Authentication

 Passwordless authentication is not new.
-The use of biometrics for authentication purposes has been in place and available for many years.
-And many organizations in recent years have designed policies and workflows leveraging Adaptive Authentication (contextual risk checks) along with discreet multi-factor authentication methods to achieve passwordless access for various use cases.
+We have had biometrics for authentication purposes for many years.
+Some organizations recently designed login workflows leveraging Adaptive Authentication (contextual risk checks) along with discreet multi-factor authentication methods to achieve passwordless access for various use cases.

-The emergence of promising technologies such as biometrics-based FIDO2 WebAuthn is enabling organizations to accelerate their move away from passwords to improve security as well as the user experience (UX).
+The emergence of user-friendly technologies such as biometrics-based FIDO2 WebAuthn is enabling organizations to move away from passwords.

 The factors contributing to the development of passwordless authentication technologies include: